U-Alberta/ADaPT-ML/README.md

 ### Step 4: create an End Model ###

-Now that we have our training data labeled by the Label Model and testing data with gold labels, we can create an End Model that, given a DataFrame containing only the `id` and `table` columns, will look up the appropriate features for each datapoint in CrateDB and produce a DataFrame with a binary encoding for the predicted class(es), and the probability distribution over all classes.
+Now that we have our training data labeled by the Label Model and testing data with gold labels, we can create an End Model that, given a DataFrame containing only the `id` and `table_name` columns, will look up the appropriate features for each datapoint in CrateDB and produce a DataFrame with a binary encoding for the predicted class(es), and the probability distribution over all classes.
 Currently, ADaPT-ML only has one machine learning algorithm, [scikit-learn's Multi-layer Perceptron (MLP)](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html), a classifier that optimizes the log-loss function using LBFGS or stochastic gradient descent.
 If you need a different algorithm in ADaPT-ML, please consider [contributing](#community-guidelines)!

 After running the commands in this code block...
 ```shell